 When the young Alfred Russel Wallace first dabbled in science, he studied botany.
 Then he beheld the beetle collection of his young friend, Henry Walter Bates.
 Varied, puzzling, some of them gleaming like jewels, the beetles drew Wallace toward insects.
 When he subsequently dreamed of journeying to the Amazon, Bates encouraged him.
+Bates had only a little more formal education than Wallace; neither man had very much schooling.
+Both had a sense of adventure.
 Bates joined Wallace on the expedition in 1848, much to the regret of his parents who felt he'd make a better living in manufacturing than in collecting exotic specimens.
 Bates guessed (correctly) that his parents were wrong.

 Bates and Wallace soon fell into a routine in their field work in Brazil, rising at dawn, looking for birds, breakfasting at midmorning, then turning to insects until stopped by midday heat.
 They often spent the evenings preparing and mounting their specimens.
 Far away from the stratified Victorian society of England, the lowborn Bates was able to make a decent living doing what he liked.